ingeniamc/ingeniamotion/docs/what_is_ingeniamotion.rst

 MotionController functionalities are group in the following namespaces.

+**Communication**

+This namespace has all the basic communication functions with the servo: connect, read or write a register, load firmware, etc.

+**Configuration**

+Here we will find functions to configure the servo: load or save configuration, configure limits, feedbacks, brake settings, etc.

 **Motion**

 In this namespace we will find all the functions that will help us to move the servos.

-**Communication**

-This namespace has all the basic communication functions with the servo: connect, read or write a register, load or save configuration, load firmware, etc.

-**Configuration**

-Here we will find functions to configure the servo: configure limits, feedbacks, brake settings, etc.

 **Capture**

 This namespace will help us to work with monitoring and similar features.

+**Info**

+Functions to get register information from dictionary.

+**Errors**

+Namespace to manage drive errors and get errors data.

 **Tests**